gaoxin01/Adv_Impoove/README.md

 Modify `label` to `label = "Address of the total tag file of the database you generated in the previous step"`.
 run `labelProcess.py`.
 Through this program, we get the tag file `train0.txt` of the first category and the tag file `train1.txt` of the second category from the total tag file of a database, and the tag file `test0_1.txt` of the required two-class test set.

+## Train the model and use the method of generating against the sample to improve the model effect
+In the program, it is set to generate the anti-samples 50 times.
+Each time the anti-samples are generated, the samples are added to the existing training set re-training model, and the total iteration is 50 times.
+In the terminal, type `python Adv_Improve.py` to run `Adv_Improve.py`.

+## Train the model through all data
+Because the same database is used, our method does not expand the data set by initially generating new data separately.
+However, some anti-samples are modified during the training process, which is different from the original method using gan.
+Training after the data set.
+So we need to compare the effects of the models directly trained without this method.
+Regular training model through this program run `normal.py`